Fill out this form to get free information on courses, admissions and financial aid from your personal advisor.

 Students in this course are engaged in a collaborative study of the nature and methods of transformative change in the complex human systems of contemporary public organizations.
 Students explore and employ a pragmatic-action-learning process for studying the experience of transformative change in complex systems.
 They examine the dynamics of complex adaptive systems to gain an understanding of how large-scale and highly interrelated human systems change through self-organization.
 Students explore and apply appreciative inquiry and other selected methods of transformative change to a positive organizational-change situation of personal interest.
 They also have the opportunity to develop professional-action habits for pragmatic-action learning in the practice of public administration.

-In today’s complex environment, leaders engaged in shaping public policy must know how to use the emotional as well as the intellectual power of language to motivate, inspire, and competently manage their organizations.
-In this course, students examine techniques, such as effective communication, used in dynamic leadership that affect conscious and unconscious influences on human behavior.
+In today's complex environment, leaders engaged in shaping public policy and programs must know how to use the emotional and intellectual power of language to motivate, inspire, and competently manage their organizations.
+In this course, students examine dynamic leadership techniques, such as effective communication, that effect conscious and unconscious influences on human behavior.
 Through discussions, group assignments, and individual projects, students apply theoretical and practical course content to demonstrate the necessary components for making effective human connections.
 Students also learn why stories, symbols, and metaphors are essential elements in the language of leadership.

 In this course, students complete a capstone project using action research that fosters social change in public administration or nonprofit management and leadership.
 In the project they demonstrate the knowledge, skills, and competencies acquired in their master’s degree program.
 The project employs an action research model.
 Students reflect on how the project and the program have contributed to their personal, scholarly, and professional growth.